 What Else You Should Know

 We recommend that everyone start with one or two capsules to gauge how they feel after taking CBD Capsules.
-Additionally, our CBD Capsules aren’t vegetarian or vegan, so if you have dietary restrictions, we advise choosing something else from our CBD product list.
+Additionally, our CBD pills aren’t vegetarian or vegan, so if you have dietary restrictions, we advise choosing something else from our CBD product list.
 If you’re looking for a natural, non-addictive solution to chronic pain, the search might be over.
-CBD Capsules have been life-changing for some of our customers who live with chronic pain.
+CBD pills have been life-changing for some of our customers who live with chronic pain.
 Read more about the benefits of CBD Capsules, best taken daily and consistently for maximum results.

 National Institutes of Health – Chronic Pain: In Depth